 Jen Selter has been called the “girl with the perfect butt” and has nine million followers on Instagram – her feed is almost entirely made up of photos glorifying her pert posterior or workout shots showing how she got it.

 Both Khloe and Jen insist it’s all down to gym work and genetics.
 But if no amount of squats or Kettle-bell swings is working, there’s help available for those who want to shake something more than what their momma gave them.

 The Brazilian Butt lift is kind of the Robin Hood of cosmetic surgery procedures and involves taking fat from the rich (abdomen, thighs or back) and giving to the poor (butt).

 By using fat instead of implants – a more natural look is created, it’s less invasive and there’s minimal scarring.
 The fat harvested from where it’s not required (buh-bye love handles) is purified and the healthy fat cells are separated and expertly injected.
-And because it didn’t budge of it’s own accord from your waist – it will stay put in it’s new home creating a full, lifted curve.
+And because it didn’t budge off its own accord from your waist – it will stay put in its new home creating a full, lifted curve.

 Demand for the surgery has exploded in the US and UK in the past ten years.
-The American Society of Plastic Surgeons said buttock enhancing procedures were among the fastest growing surgeries performed in 2014.
+The ASPS said buttock enhancing procedures were among the fastest growing surgeries performed in 2014.

 It’s been slower to catch on in Australia but the Cosmos website has a gallery of happy customers with amazing results – showing the clinic is ahead of the curve with the next big thing in cosmetic surgery.